Website icon Xpert.Digital

 Thermal bridge-free construction

-Through careful planning and execution of the building envelope, thermal bridges can be avoided in critical places such as window reveals, door connections and building corners.
+Careful planning and execution of the building envelope can prevent thermal bridges at critical points such as window reveals, door connections and building corners.

 Airtight building envelope

-An airtight building envelope prevents warm air from outside from entering the cold storage facility and putting additional strain on the refrigeration system.
+An airtight building envelope prevents warm air from the outside from penetrating the cold storage facility and putting additional strain on the refrigeration system.

 3. Heat input